pragmore/blouse.css/README.md

-# A minimal CSS framework
+# A lightweight CSS framework

-Another mobile first CSS framework.
+A lightweight mobile first CSS framework.
 No reset, no extra classes.
-Try to use as much HTML5 and default styles as you can.
+Less than **1Kb** gzipped.

 **[See it live in Codepen](https://codepen.io/albo-ar/pen/YzQaWoK?editors=1000)**